Capability Statement tips for tradies

 Important final tips for your capability statement

-Before you send your document out to prospective clients, be sure to have someone else read through it.
+Before you send your document out to prospective clients, ask someone else read through it.
 Check for any spelling, grammatical errors or typographical errors.
 Is the information clearly structured and easy to read?
 Does the document “sell” your business to the reader?

-If creating your capability statement in Word, be sure to convert it to a PDF before sending it.
-This ensures the content stays the way you intend and it looks much more professional.
+If you’re creating a capability statement in Word, be sure to convert it to a PDF before sending it.
+This ensures the content stays the way you intend, plus it looks much more professional.

 Need more help?